 Vitamin C can encourage collagen growth because it is an essential nutrient for the synthesis of collagen.
 Collagen helps keep skin firm and strong as one of the most abundant proteins in the skin.
 Collagen is a very complex protein and every step of its formation requires Vitamin C, so applying Vitamin C to the skin will ensure the optimum amount is being delivered.
 Vitamin C also works to slow degradation of existing collagen.
 By encouraging collagen production and slowing its degradation, Vitamin C effectively fights against wrinkles and fine lines.
 For the very best anti-aging benefits, apply Vitamin C directly to the face once a day.

-Our bodies use Vitamin C to repair damaged skin tissue, which helps to heal wounds more quickly.
+Our bodies use Vitamin C to repair damaged skin tissue.
 In particular, Vitamin C works to encourage the production of collagen over wounds.
-Scar tissue that is paler than usual means that there isn’t enough Vitamin C in the skin to speed the healing process.
-Vitamin C has also not only been shown to drastically improve the appearance of acne scars, but also is useful to reduce the size of scars all over the body.
+Scar tissue that is paler than usual means that there isn’t enough Vitamin C in the skin to speed the recovery process.
+Vitamin C has also not only been shown to drastically improve the appearance of scars, but also is useful to reduce the size of scars all over the body.
 In addition, Vitamin C works to prevent scars from forming by strengthening the skin, which in turn also reduces irritation and inflammation caused by developing scars.
 Ingestion of Vitamin C supplements or foods help reduce the scars as well, but for boosted results, we recommend spot treatments of Vitamin C directly on the skin.

 3) Aids Vitamin E Regeneration